RenovoSolutions/cdk-library-cloudwatch-alarms/API.md

 - *Type:* number

-The value against which the specified statictis is compared.
+The value against which the specified statistics is compared.

 Set the threshold to a number greater than zero.
 The exact value can depend on the tolerance for errors in your